sonotley/session-sampling-simulator/README.md

 ## Using

 The package installs a CLI script `sesasim` which you can invoke to access various functionality.
+It's recommended to run `sesasim setup` first.
+This creates a directory in your home directory and populates it with some default query definitions.

 You can start the GUI mode with `sesasim gui <mode>`.